Programme

 10:00 BREAK OUT SESSIONS HOSTED BY DIFFERENT NORDIC FOUNDATIONS

-► See the first 10 published sessions here – more will be coming!
+► See the breakout sessions here.
 Different sessions will be held on Thursday and Friday.

 11:30 CLOSING PLENARY